Connect with others who understand.

 See answer

-Many people struggle to maintain a healthy body weight.
-But for those with psoriatic arthritis (PsA), joint pain can make weight management seem even more difficult.
-Members of MyPsorasisTeam have expressed challenges with their weight, including one member who shared: “Because of the combination of PsA, direct joint changes, and all the secondary effects from steroids, I really struggle with weight issues.
-I had a food issue before PsA but was always able to exercise it into submission.
-I considered bariatric surgery but can only imagine what a PsA body could do with that recovery period.”
+Members of MyPsorasisTeam have expressed challenges with their weight, including one member who shared: “Because of the combination of PsA, direct joint changes, and all the secondary effects from steroids, I really struggle with weight issues.”

 Another member echoed the importance of weight management: “I have had PsA for more than 50 years, and it gets worse over time.
 Plus, my extra weight doesn’t help.
 I would say to anyone with PsA, try to keep your weight down.”

-Not only does excess body weight put more pressure on the joints, but obesity also promotes a state of chronic inflammation and can impair the effectiveness of some arthritis medications.
-Read on to find out what research has to say about the connection between body mass index (BMI) and inflammatory joint disease.
+Read on to find out what research has to say about the connection between BMI and inflammatory joint disease.

 Does Weight Gain Cause Psoriatic Arthritis?

-The link between PsA and obesity has started to become apparent based on the results of multiple studies.
-For example, one study’s data suggested that overweight individuals had a 1.83 higher relative risk of developing PsA than those in the normal weight category.
-The risk increased along with weight, going up to 3.12 for those with obesity and 6.46 for those with a BMI over 35.
+The link between PsA and weight has started to become apparent based on the results of multiple studies.
+For example, one study’s data suggested that individuals in the overweight category were almost two times more likely to develop PsA than those in the normal weight category.
+The risk increased along with weight, rising to three times higher for those with a BMI between 30 to 35 and six times higher for those with a BMI over 35.

 Understanding BMI